eranif/codelite/docs/docs/plugins/chatai.md

 4. **Version Control**:
     - Retrieve git commit history between two commits to understand changes made in the repository.

-These tools allow me to support tasks like editing code, reviewing build logs, examining file contents, and tracking changes in a version-controlled environment.
+These tools allow the model to support tasks like editing code, reviewing build logs, examining file contents, and tracking changes in a version-controlled environment.

 **Example use case:**

-You compiled a C++ program and got a compiler error that you don’t understand.
+You compiled a C++ program and got a compiler error that you don't understand.
 Typing this in the prompt:

 ```text
 Explain the build errors I got from the compiler and suggest ways to fix them.